eclarke/swga/README.md

 PrimerSets
 ==========

-Module to select sets of primers
+Find compatible sets of primers for selective whole genome amplification.

 Installation
 -----------

-This module depends on numpy > 1.6.1.
+This program has no external dependencies besides a C compiler such as `gcc`.

 Download the most recent copy of the source [here](https://github.com/BrissonEEDS/PrimerSets/archive/master.zip).
 From a terminal:
 ```sh